SageData is based in Ottawa, Ontario, Canada

 Well, RFID chips are manufactured pretty much the same way as any other integrated

 circuit.
-One significant difference is the packaging process, most RFID chips are presented without
+One significant difference is the packaging process, most RFID chips are presented

 their